|

 Grace Busser

 Grace Busser is a senior at Penn, majoring in Urban Studies.
 She grew up in Philadelphia and has a variety of research interests, including equitable and affordable housing, visual arts and cultural tools of gentrification resistance, guaranteed income programs, and establishing housing as a human right through abolitionist practices.
-At HIP, Grace is excited to be working on the NAEH project trying to understand barriers to establishing, operating, and sustaining permanent supportive housing across rural continuums of care.
+At HIP, Grace's work focuses on understanding barriers to establishing, operating, and sustaining permanent supportive housing across rural continuums of care.

 |